L4M3573R/StarPilotDocs/docs/ticketsystem.md

 2. Open the navigation bar
 3. Go to Software
 4. Find "branch switching" and change it to Dom
 5. Then at the bottom of the page click the button that says "Switch + Update"

+> [!Tip]
+> Your Comma must be in "offroad" mode to switch branches, this is done on your device.